stevegt/grokker/README.md

 # grokker

-A tool for interactive conversation with one or more documents -- for research, training, and rapid learning.
-Uses OpenAI API services for backend -- see disclaimer below.
+A tool for interactive conversation with your own documents and code -- for design, research, and rapid learning.
+Uses OpenAI API services for backend.

 Grokker helped create this document in a VIM session by reading its own source code along with iterations of this document.